jadevaibhav/cifar10-with-tranfer-learning-on-your-own/README.md

-# cifar10_trial
+# cifar10 with Transfer Learning
-Fun continued with cifar10 dataset using cnn in both keras and tensorflow
+Fun continued with cifar10 dataset using cnn in Keras

+## Getting Started